Tiger Handheld LCD Videogames: You Know You Had One.

 Uncle Earl would pass away within the year, so this game is really special to me.
 Unfortunately, the battery compartment cover is missing, making the thing a paperweight.
 Maybe one day I'll pick up a replacement cover, but I almost prefer it unplayable: I think I'd rather have the memories of playing it as a kid.
 This toy was instrumental in my life, instilling an enduring love of video games.
 I used to put Grand Prix in my blanket fort "game rooms."
 This exact game made me realize at seven years old that I wanted a home arcade when I grew up.
 (I finally got one, although I arguably never grew up.)

 I have no clue what happened to my Tiger Double Dragon game watch, which I bought at Kay-Bee Toys with my own, hard-saved $20.00.
 I was really proud of that timepiece, and wearing it in forth grade was quite brazen, as LCD games were total contraband.
-I could have had it yanked by a teacher, never to be seen again.
+I risked having it taken by a teacher, never to be seen again.
 I used to sneak in a game or two while standing in line for the classroom's en masse "bathroom break."
 Again, I don't know exactly where it went, but I dislike authority enough that I'm sure I would have retained it being effectively stolen by school staff.
 These watches go for a small fortune now:

 On the plus side, I still have three of my Tiger handheld titles.
 And, they all have their battery compartment covers!